 His left shoulder has become a concern.
 He’s injured the joint while swinging his bat, diving for a grounder and sliding.
 Two of those three injuries have landed him on the IL.

 The Padres said Tatis had an MRI Saturday morning and has instability and inflammation in his left shoulder.

 “We were under the very realistic possibility that once it comes out and goes back in, there’s a very good chance that could repeat and continue to happen,” Tingler said.
 “We certainly understand the risk and with the understanding that certainly with the slide yesterday, he just ended up in an awkward position like that, there was a chance of that possibly happening.”

-Tatis singled and advanced on Manny Machado’s sharp grounder to third baseman Ryan McMahon, who came up with the ball but then had it pop out of his glove and roll behind him into short left-field.
+On Friday night, Tatis singled and advanced on Manny Machado’s sharp grounder to third baseman Ryan McMahon, who came up with the ball but then had it pop out of his glove and roll behind him into short left field.
 Tatis made a dash for third but shortstop Brendan Rodgers ran toward third, took the throw from McMahon and tagged out the sliding Tatis.

-Tatis slid awkwardly over the bag and crumbled in pain a few feet away, bringing a hush over Petco Park.
-Manager Jayce Tingler and a trainer helped Tatis off the field as he winced in pain, holding his left arm.
+Tatis slid into the bag, landing hard on his left shoulder and crumbling in pain a few feet away, bringing a hush over Petco Park.
+Tingler and a trainer helped Tatis off the field as he winced in pain, holding his left arm.
 The trainer was holding Tatis’ upper arm/shoulder.

 Tatis also missed eight games in mid-May after testing positive for COVID-19.